1996 Indianapolis 500: First half

-Tony Stewart set a rookie record by leading the first 31 laps before his first pit stop, which was considered an early service among the field, bringing up concerns over Team Menard's fuel mileage.
+Tony Stewart set a rookie record by leading the first 31 laps before his first pit stop, somewhat earlier than the rest of the field, bringing up concerns over Team Menard's fuel mileage.
 Seven seconds behind, the pursuit was led by Roberto Guerrero, who had taken advantage of the restarts to pass Davy Jones and Eliseo Salazar.
 During the first pit stop window, Eddie Cheever dropped out of contention from fifth place because of a bad air wrench.
 Jones, meanwhile, had a slow stop that dropped him down to eighth, prompting Galles Racing to adopt a different fuel strategy.

-Running 11 seconds behind Stewart, Eliseo Salazar went back to second place on Lap 47, as Arie Luyendyk, already in fifth position, had touched the wall twice over a push condition, without damage.
-Another caution came out on Lap 50 after Johnny Parsons blew an engine, and Tony Stewart elected to pit again to rearrange his fuel situation, rejoining fourth, as well as Salazar.
+Running 11 seconds behind Stewart, Eliseo Salazar went back to second place on Lap 47, and Arie Luyendyk, already in fifth position, touched the wall twice over a push condition, without damage.
+Another caution came out on Lap 50 after Johnny Parsons blew his engine, and Tony Stewart elected to pit again to rearrange his fuel situation, rejoining fourth, as well as Salazar.
 Roberto Guerrero led on the restart while Luyendyk unsuccessfully tried to pass Buddy Lazier, who benefitted from traffic.
 Ten laps later, Stéphan Grégoire retired with engine problems, after a well-timed first stop put him in the top 5.

-Debris on the track stirred a new caution period on Lap 70, and a large group of drivers elected to pit.
-Roberto Guerrero lost half a minute on his stop after a problem with the fuel nozzle and a brief stall.
-Arie Luyendyk had also lost places to Tony Stewart, Eliseo Salazar and Alessandro Zampedri, but the Dutch passed Salazar and Zampedri on the restart.
-Davy Jones led the proceedings until a green flag pit stop on Lap 87.
+Debris on the track stirred a new caution period on Lap 70, and a large group of drivers elected to pit, including the top 6 drivers, with Stewart conceding the effective lead of the race.
+Buddy Lazier left the pits first while Roberto Guerrero lost half a minute on his stop after a problem with the fuel nozzle and a brief stall.
+Arie Luyendyk also lost places to Tony Stewart, Eliseo Salazar and Alessandro Zampedri, but the Dutchman passed Salazar and Zampedri on the restart.
+Davy Jones chose not to pit during the caution, and led the proceedings until a green flag pit stop on Lap 87.